 Because ownership of part of robot_name has been moved to name, we can no longer use robot_name in the println! after the match because robot_name no longer has ownership.

-In order to fix this code, we want to make the Some(name) pattern borrow that part of robot_name rather than taking ownership.
-We’ve already seen that, outside of patterns, the way to borrow a value is to create a reference using &, so you may think the solution is changing Some(name) to Some(&name).
+To fix this code, we want to make the Some(name) pattern borrow that part of robot_name rather than taking ownership.
+You’ve already seen that, outside of patterns, the way to borrow a value is to create a reference using &, so you might think the solution is changing Some(name) to Some(&name).

-However, we saw in the “Destructuring to Break Apart Values” section that & in patterns does not create a reference, but matches an existing reference in the value.
+However, as you saw in the section “Destructuring to Break Apart Values” on page XX, the syntax & in patterns does not create a reference but matches an existing reference in the value.
 Because & already has that meaning in patterns, we can’t use & to create a reference in a pattern.

-Instead, to create a reference in a pattern, we do this by using the ref keyword before the new variable, as shown in Listing 18-27:
+Instead, to create a reference in a pattern, we use the ref keyword before the new variable, as shown in Listing 18-27:

+prod: check & fill xref (this chapter)

 let robot_name = Some(String::from("Bors"));